 *My thanks to Wemyss Malts for sending me these samples to review and share with the readers of WhiskyReviews.net…

 The most recent addition to the range, The Hive is blended from a selection of malt whiskies, sourced primarily from the Speyside area.

 Smell: Honey, Honeycomb, Heather, Strawberries & Cream, Vanilla, Biscuit & Lemon.

 Taste: Honey & Caramel, Cinnamon Spice, Vanilla, Pepper, light Citrus Orange and the faintest hint of Smoke.

-Value for Money: Blended malts offer some of the best value on the market although there are still those who shun the ‘B’ word.
-Make no mistake however, this is 100% malt whisky and it can stand shoulder to shoulder with many single malts.
+Thoughts: Blended malts offer some of the best value on the market although there are still those who shun the ‘B’ word.
+Make no mistake, however, this is 100% malt whisky and it can stand shoulder to shoulder with many single malts.